laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Linear distance

-[[1]](#1)'s formula 9.3 provides a formula for Linear distance as well:
+[[1]](#1)'s formula 9.3 provides a formula for linear distance:

 > $$ s = ({k \over C})^{1/3} * &theta; $$

 Here, as k can slightly change from cycle to cycle, this calculation should be performed at least once for each cycle.
 As &theta; isn't dependent on stroke state and changes constantly, it could be recalculated continously throughout the stroke, providing the user with direct feedback of his stroke.
 It should be noted that this formula is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the angular displacement &theta; is stroke independent, it will not be affected by it at all.
-Although undesired behaviour in itself, it will isolate linear distance calculations from errors in the stroke detection in practice.
+Although missing strokes is undesired behaviour, this approach isolates linear distance calculations from errors in the stroke detection in practice.

 ### Drive length